-Disorders of the ANS cause autonomic insufficiency or failure and can affect any system of the body.
+Disorders of the autonomic nervous system cause autonomic insufficiency or failure and can affect any system of the body.

-The ANS receives input from parts of the CNS that process and integrate stimuli from the body and external environment.
+The autonomic nervous system receives input from parts of the central nervous system (CNS) that process and integrate stimuli from the body and external environment.
 These parts include the hypothalamus, nucleus of the solitary tract, reticular formation, amygdala, hippocampus, and olfactory cortex.

 The sympathetic and parasympathetic systems each consist of 2 sets of nerve bodies: